vidya987/mypracticemlpproject/WEEK2.md

 # Week #2: Course Materials

-The objective of week #2 is to get the cli working with showing employee details - name, department, leave_available etc. From this week onwards, we will be doing sprint planning and sprint review/retrospective every week.
+The objective of week #2 is to get the cli working with showing menu details - foodname,quantity,price,VendorId etc. From this week onwards, we will be doing sprint planning and sprint review/retrospective every week.

 ## Java (Will be continued in Week#3 as well)